Bawdsay History, Family Crest & Coats of Arms

 The Bawdsay name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in the village named Bardsley in Lancashire.
 The village itself traces its name back to the Old English words Beornred's leah, which mean Beornred's wood or Beornred's clearing.
 The personal name Beornred means warrior counsel.

 Early Origins of the Bawdsay family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Bawdsay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bawdsay research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Bawdsay History in all our PDF Extended History products and printed products wherever possible.

 Bawdsay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bawdsay has undergone many spelling variations, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Bawdsay family (pre 1700)